ToolzGG/PurgePvP/README.txt

 # PurgePvP

-PurgePvP is a World of Warcraft addon for patch 3.3.5 (Project Epoch) designed to help PvE players avoid accidental interactions with PvP-flagged players.
+PurgePvP is a World of Warcraft addon designed for version 3.3.5 that blocks interactions with PvP-flagged targets, clears PvP targets, and provides warnings when you are PvP-flagged.
+It includes toggle options and safety features.
-It blocks clicks and tooltips on PvP targets, automatically clears PvP targets, displays warnings, and supports safezones.
-The playercharacter and playerframe are excluded from all restrictions, ensuring self-targeted spells always work.

 ## Features

-- **PvP Target Blocking**:
-  - Prevents interactions with PvP-flagged players using an invisible Blockframe (50x50 pixels) at the cursor.
+- Blocks interactions (e.g., casting, targeting) with PvP-flagged players.
-  - Changes the cursor to "UnableCrosshair.blp" on mouseover or targeting of PvP players.
-  - Suppresses tooltips for PvP targets.
-  - Floating Combat Text messages "FCT" (toggleable):
-    - "PvP Target detected!
-Target cleared!" (on targeting).
-    - "PvP Target detected!
-Interaction blocked!" (on mouseover).
-    - "Click on PvP-flagged target blocked!" (on left-click).
-  - UI Text: "PvP Target!"
-(5 seconds) on interaction with PvP targets.
+- Automatically clears PvP targets.

-- **Automatic Clear-Target**:
-  - Instantly clears the selection of PvP-flagged players.

-- **Player Exclusion**:
-  - The playercharacter and playerframe are exempt from all restrictions:
-    - No warnings, no cleartarget, no Blockframe, no cursor change, normal tooltips.
-    - Allows casting spells on self, even when PvP-flagged.
+- Warns with combat text and sound when PvP-flagged.

-- **PvP Status Warnings**:
-  - FCT message: "You are PvP-flagged!
-Avoid combat for 15 minutes!" when PvP flag is activated.
-  - UI Text: "YOU ARE PVP FLAGGED!
-AVOID CASTING!"
-(10 seconds).
-  - Sound: "Raid Warning" (toggleable).

-- **Safe Zone Logic**:
-  - Addon automatically disables in safe zones (e.g., Orgrimmar, Stormwind) if enabled
-  - Warning when leaving a safe zone while PvP-flagged:
-    - FCT: "Warning: You are PvP-flagged and left a safe zone!".
-    - Sound: "RaidWarning".

-- **Options**:
-  - /purgepvp: list all options in general chat.
-  - /purgepvp toggle: Enable/disable the addon.
-  - /purgepvp sound: Toggle sound alerts.
-  - /purgepvp warning: Toggle FCT warnings.
-  - /purgepvp safezone: Toggle auto-disable in safe zones.
-  - /purgepvp leavesafe: Toggle warning when leaving safe zones.

-## Requirements

-- **Game Version**: World of Warcraft 3.3.5 (Project Epoch).
-- **Tested on**: Project Epoch (Kezan, Gurubashi).
-- **Dependencies**: None.
+- Auto-disable of PvP status.
+- Safe zone and Instance/Battleground disable options.
+- 60-second PvP status check.
+- Safety features include disabling of blocking, targeting and interaction-warning, to ensure you can defend yourself if you should get flagged by your AoE-Abilities.
+This can't be turned off!
+- UI options panel with toggle settings, reset button, and GitHub link.

 ## Installation